mcneel/developer.rhino3d.com/_guide_topics/compute/what-is-hops.md

 layout: toc-guide-page
 ---

 Grasshopper definitions can be big, complicated, and repetitive.
-This state of disorganization is called sometimes called [Spaghetti Code](http://wiki.c2.com/?SpaghettiCode).
+This state of disorganization is called [Spaghetti Code](https://www.pcmag.com/encyclopedia/term/spaghetti-code).
 Many factors contribute to spaghetti code: time constraints, programmer skill level, project complexity, and limitations in the programming language.
 After trying to decipher a big ball of Grasshopper spaghetti, there is one universal truth:

 > <h4 style="color:black; line-height: 1.3; margin-top: -4px;">Spaghetti code is hard to read and understand!</h4>